cloudfoundry/docs-bosh/content/ntp-config.md

 This will configure the agent to update your NTP configuration before synchronizing its clock with the specified NTP servers.

-## To update NTP for `bosh create-env` you should update your resource_pools

-If your goal is to update the NTP configuration for use in a `bosh create-env` you should update your properties in the resource_pools section of your create-env manifest like this:
+## Configuring NTP servers in the director itself

+The bosh director is often deployed using `bosh create-env`.
+For VMs deployed using `bosh create-env`, ntp should be configured by adding an ntp section to the `resource_pools` in the create-env manifest
+For example:

 ```
 resource_pools: